lubuntu-team/manual/source/5/5.1/lxqt-panel.rst

 .. image:: menu-right-click.png

 The removable media applet will allow you to manage your remove flash drives and external hard drives and to unmount them without data loss on your system.
 To unmount such devices left click on the panel that looks like a disk and then click the eject button that is an upward pointing arrow.
+To open your removable media click on the removable media applet left click on the removable media to open the external media in your file manager.
 To view your docked notifications away from keyboard press the button that looks like an exclamation on a chat bubble.
 To clear these notifications left click the docked notifications and press :menuselection:`Clear All`.

 .. image:: system_tray.png